AldoPaolillo/The-Macroeconomic-Spillovers-from-Space---PNAS/Replication_SI_Appendix/ReadMe.txt

 - oo_2.mat contains the results of the benchmark estimation.
 - AerospaceDataset_wIT.csv
 - AerospaceDataset_NASADoD.csv
-- Figure_S4_CoreSector.pdf reports the robustness checks with respect to calibrated parameters in the core sector.
+- Figure_S4_CoreSector.pdf reports the robustness checks with respect to calibrated parameters in the core sector, not shown in the SI Appendix.